36 month phone contracts explained: are they worth it?

 With a 36 month contract, this has the same £30 upfront cost, but for a monthly cost of £33.87 per month, for a total cost of £1249.32.

-The total cost between both 24 and 36 months contracts is pretty much identical - just a 12p difference between the two durations.
+Both contracts include an identical amount of data, minutes and texts.
+The total cost between the 24 and 36 months contracts is pretty much identical - just a 12p difference.

 Similarly, Vodafone offer a 24 month contract for £49 upfront at £49.50 per month, for a total cost of £1237.